efrei-paris-sud/2020-H-Team-of-2/lab/1/Exercise/1/README.md

 ## Turning on/off an LED

-We did the same thing as the image and put the code provided in the arduino to turn on the LED
+We did the same thing as the image and put the code provided in the arduino to turn on the LED.

 ## Code provided